 Developmental Writing (EN0911) Intended to prepare students for credit-level composition work, this course focuses on independent mastery of writing process strategies and on practicing and integrating patterns of organization in personal and expository essays.
 Emphasis is also given to sentence expansion and variation and to the elements of style.

 - Two electives—non-credit and credit.

 Language Intensive Curriculum (LIC) is a non-credit, one- or two-semester intensive program for students with significant difficulties who are reading and writing well below college level.
-The LIC emphasizes the use of assistive technology such as the required Kurzweil text reader and Dragon dictation software to help students develop skills and abilities that will be required in the credit program.
+LIC emphasizes the use of assistive technology such as the required Kurzweil text reader and Dragon dictation software to help students develop skills and abilities that will be required in the credit program.
 Students take three developmental courses in writing, reading comprehension, and communication, plus a reading decoding class using the Wilson Reading System.
-Students who enter the Language Intensive Curriculum must be interested in learning and using the many technology tools that will become part of their repertoire when they take credit level classes in subsequent semesters.
+Students who enter the Language Intensive Curriculum must be interested in learning and using the many technology tools that will become part of their repertoire when they take credit-level classes in subsequent semesters.
 In order to move to the partial credit or credit level, students must demonstrate reading, writing, and technology proficiency within two semesters.